Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Background

 \subsection{Issues in Online Participation Processes}

-The first challenge that initiators of participation processes have to deal with are low rates of participation, due to various reasons such as lack of motivation, lack of awareness about the process, or lack of online access \citep{shortall2022reason, 10.1145/3428502.3428614}.
+We will take a closer look at issues that have been reported for online participation processes in the following.
+The first challenge that initiators of participation processes have to deal with are \emph{low rates of participation}, due to various reasons such as lack of motivation, lack of awareness about the process, or lack of online access~\citep{shortall2022reason, 10.1145/3428502.3428614}.
 Promoting public participation projects and ensuring their success is, however, a task that is out of scope for NLP methods, as it takes place before the actual process of participation.
 Another phenomenon in participation processes, in which citizens can make proposals or share ideas, is the large number of gathered posts.
 Too many contributions cause what is referred to as \emph{information overload}, which is denoted as one of the key challenges for digital mass participation by \citet{10.1145/3452118}.
-One effect of information overload is the redundancy of contributions which makes it difficult for participants to find proposals of interest to support or comment \citep{10.1145/3428502.3428614, ORBi-ca9c331b-d6ec-426d-9db3-4a17bb7ab193}.
-Being confronted with a multitude of postings on a platform makes it impossible for participants to gain an overview of ideas that have been added and leads to a lack of interaction as they solely share their own ideas without noticing others.
-As the number of postings grows, it also becomes difficult for local authorities to evaluate the process afterwards \citep{ORBi-ca9c331b-d6ec-426d-9db3-4a17bb7ab193}.
+One effect of information overload is the \emph{redundancy of contributions} which makes it difficult for participants to find proposals of interest to support or comment~\citep{10.1145/3428502.3428614, ORBi-ca9c331b-d6ec-426d-9db3-4a17bb7ab193}.
+Being confronted with a multitude of postings on a platform makes it impossible for participants to gain an overview of ideas that have been added and leads to \emph{a lack of interaction} as they solely share their own ideas without noticing others.
+As the number of postings grows, it also becomes difficult for local authorities to \emph{evaluate} the process afterwards~\citep{ORBi-ca9c331b-d6ec-426d-9db3-4a17bb7ab193}.

-\citet{SIMONOFSKI2021106901} analyzed requirements of both participants and public servants for a participation process in Belgium and elaborated guidelines for the development and implementation of participation platforms.
+\citet{SIMONOFSKI2021106901} analyze requirements of both participants and public servants for a participation process in Belgium and elaborate guidelines for the development and implementation of participation platforms.
 One guideline includes the consideration of NLP support to cluster and summarize submitted ideas. \citet{dian2019ai} examine how the application of NLP in online citizen participation could be standardized.
-They point out the importance of high data quality to obtain adequate predictions.
-They also state that human based analysis is still preferable for some tasks as humans perform much better on the explored NLP tasks, while additionally the decisions of a machine learning method are often not explainable.
+They point out the importance of high-quality data for training models in order to make adequate predictions.
+They also state that human based analysis is still preferable for some tasks as humans perform much better on the explored NLP tasks, while additionally the decisions of a ML method are often not explainable.